HairySpoon/htlfc/docs/README.md

 Where `infile` is one of the supported hypertext formats and (the optional) `outfile` will contain the result of conversion.

-If `outfile` were not specified, then the result would be saved to `infile.html` - unless `infile.html` represented `file+dir` format, then it's output filename would be mangled to avoid overwriting the input.
+When `outfile` is not specified, the result would be saved to `infile.html` - unless `infile.html` represented `file+dir` format, then it's output filename would be mangled to avoid overwriting the input.

 Useful command line options:
 >`-h | --help` - brief usage summary.